-It's been almost five years since the Deepwater Horizon oil rig exploding, sending gallons upon gallons of oil into the Gulf of Mexico.
+Nearly five years after Deepwater Horizon oil rig exploding, sending gallons upon gallons of oil into the Gulf of Mexico.
 Now, scientists have assessed the wildlife in the Gulf, and have found that it's still suffering from the oil spill.

 "Wildlife from sperm whales to marsh ants are still feeling the effects of the disaster," said Ryan Fikes, a NWF restoration scientist.
 "But BP seems to prefer attacking scientists over accepting responsibility.
 It's time for BP to quit stalling so we can start restoring the Gulf."

-These latest findings show how the Gulf is still being impacted by the spill, years after it occurred.
+These latest findings show how the Gulf is still being impacted by the spill, years after the Deepwater Horizon oil spill occurred.
 More specifically, it shows how not only wildlife is being impacted, but how the Gulf states may be affected as well as commercial species continue to fare poorly.

 Originally posted by Catherine Griffin here.